Jump To Section

 It goes by many names, including chole masala (the name for the conventional chickpeas found in the U.S.), channay, and chholay.
 Chana masala is an Indian food staple and can be found in restaurants, street stalls, and home kitchens.
 On its own, this chickpea curry is gluten-free and can be vegan, but it’s often served alongside basmati rice, naan, or fluffy fry-breads like puri or bhatoora.

 Like most Indian dishes, chana masala is centered around its spice blend.
 It features garam masala, a blend usually containing:

 - Mace (a relative of nutmeg)

 - Green cardamom

 - Bay leaf

-These spices are all toasted and ground together, although the exact proportions and ingredients of the blend differs from individual to individual, and region to region.
+These spices are all toasted and ground together, although the exact proportions and ingredients of the blend differ from individual to individual and region to region.